dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmSeriesMetadataStorageID)"
     "
+    .. _dcmSeriesMetadataSpoolDirectory:

+    :ref:`Series Metadata Spool Directory <dcmSeriesMetadataSpoolDirectory>`",string,"Path to Spool Directory used for buffering aggregated Metadata of all instances of a Series before storing it to the specified Storage System to reduce the storage/upload time.
+If absent, the Metadata is streamed to storage as part of the aggregation without buffering.

+    (dcmSeriesMetadataSpoolDirectory)"
+    "
     .. _dcmSeriesMetadataDelay:

     :ref:`Aggregate Series Metadata Delay <dcmSeriesMetadataDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMnS for storing aggregated Series Metadata on storage.
 If absent, no aggregated Series Metadata will be stored.